Nick Gardner has been the color commentator for Butler men’s basketball radio since 2006. Photo by Faith Delamarter.

 SAWYER GOLDWEIN | ASSISTANT SPORTS EDITOR | sgoldwein@butler.edu

-Since the 2000-01 men’s basketball season, Butler has seen countless players and assistant coaches, six head coaches, three different conferences, three radio play-by-play commentators and two athletic directors.
+Since the 2000-01 men’s basketball season, Butler has seen countless players and assistant coaches, six head coaches, three different conferences, three radio play-by-play commentators and three athletic directors.
 There has only been one constant presence around the program: Butler men’s basketball radio color commentator Nick Gardner.

 After being recruited to a number of Division III schools out of high school, Gardner’s Butler journey started when head coach Thad Matta — then in his first stint at Butler — offered him a spot to walk on to the team.
 Gardner jumped at the opportunity to play at the Division I level, though it took him some time to feel fully secure in his spot.